adeo/mozaic-design-system/src/pages/Components/RatingStars/index.md

 | Full stars      | Full stars show user's opinion on a product or a service           |

 <preview path="src/pages/Components/RatingStars/previews/stars-result-all-states" nude=true></preview>

+## Use cases

+We have separated rating stars into `mc-stars-input` and `mc-stars-results`.

+**mc-stars-input:**
+This allows the user to rate a product or a service.
+The user can only give a rate from 0 to 5 by clicking the corresponding star.

+**mc-stars-results:**
+This use case is made to display notes from 0 to 5.
+This case allows half values, like 2,5 stars for example.
+This case shows the results of user rated products or services.

 ### Sizes